Chase-42/recipe_vault/README.md

 To deploy the application, follow the deployment instructions for your hosting provider.
 Ensure that all environment variables are set up correctly on the hosting platform.

-## Usage
+## 💡 Usage Tips

-1. **Sign Up / Login:**

-   Users can sign up or log in using Clerk authentication.

-2. **Save a Recipe:**

-   Paste the URL of the recipe you want to save, and the application will scrape the webpage to extract and save the recipe details.

-3. **View Saved Recipes:**

-   Access your saved recipes from your profile.

-4. **Search Recipes:**
+### Recipe Import
+1. Find a recipe you love on any cooking website
+2. Copy the URL
+3. Paste it into Recipe Vault
+4. Review and save the automatically extracted details

+### Recipe Organization
+- Use favorites for quick access to frequent recipes
-   Use the search functionality to find specific recipes.
+- Utilize search to find specific recipes

-5. **Edit and Delete Recipes:**

-   Edit or delete recipes as needed.
+- Print recipes for offline use
+- Check off ingredients while cooking

+## 🔄 Recent Updates
+- Added print-friendly recipe views
+- Implemented pagination system
+- Enhanced image loading performance
+- Improved recipe editing interface

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## Acknowledgements